Hisayuki Toriumi

+Style

 Toriumi's direction is very smart, dramatic, and complete.

 Mamoru Oshii was strongly influenced by him, and Oshii professes him to be "my mentor."

-He always dealt with family as a theme in his work, and the relationship between father and son was especially important to him.
+According to Oshii, he always dealt with family as a theme in his work, and the relationship between father and son was especially important to him.
 On the other hand, he had no interested in dramas between men and women.

 Toriumi also authored nearly two dozen novels.
 In addition to anime novelizations, he wrote mainly historically-themed novels based on Otogi-zōshi and Yomihon set in Japan from ancient times to the Middle Ages.